GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (137) .md

 **At Higher Tiers**: Each tier beyond the minimum increases the DV of the incapacitation save by 1 and the casting time by one action.

 **Critical Failure**: You find yourself subject to the forces of the kiss instead, even if you are normally unaffected by incapacitation saves.

+#### Know Pain

+**Minimum Tier**: 1

+**Casting Time**: 1 reaction, which you take in response to a creature you can perceive within range being attacked

+**Range**: 15 yards

+**Effect**: You draw insight into the force assailing a creature.
+You know the total of the attack roll and the attack type.
+If the attack would be treated as having an alternative critical hit efffect or effect if it qualifies for damaging armor, you know that as well.
+If the successful attack causes other effects to trigger, you know what effects it triggers.

+If the spellcheck is a critical success, you know the precise location of the source of that attack if you can perceive it or it is within range.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the range by 25 yards.

+**Critical Failure**: You instead feel some of the pain, making you vulnerable until the end of the round.

 ### L (4